kubermatic/docs/content/kubermatic/main/references/crds/_index.en.md

 --- |
 | `dockerTagSuffix` _string_ | DockerTagSuffix is appended to the KKP version used for referring to the custom dashboard image.
 If left empty, either the `DockerTag` if specified or the original dashboard Docker image tag will be used.
-With DockerTagSuffix the tag becomes <KKP_VERSION:SUFFIX> i.e. "v2.15.0-SUFFIX". |
+With DockerTagSuffix the tag becomes <KKP_VERSION-SUFFIX> i.e. "v2.15.0-SUFFIX". |
 | `config` _string_ | Config sets flags for various dashboard features. |
 | `resources` _[ResourceRequirements](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.30/#resourcerequirements-v1-core)_ | Resources describes the requested and maximum allowed CPU/memory usage. |
 | `replicas` _integer_ | Replicas sets the number of pod replicas for the UI deployment. |